Dog Ear Cleaners Buyer's Guide

 - First, prepare some cotton balls.
 You can also use gauze or any vet-approved dog ear cleaner.
 Make sure you seek approval from your vet before using any product on your pet’s ears to ensure that it’s safe and gentle for your pooch.

-- It can be pretty messy to clean your dog’s ears, so you need to prepare yourself for this.
+- It can be quite messy to clean your dog’s ears, so you need to prepare yourself for this.
 This is especially the case if the ears of your pet are extremely dirty.
 Consider cleaning during your dog’s bath so you can easily wash and clean up the mess afterward.

 - To clean, squeeze a small amount of ear cleaner into your pet’s ears and leave it to drip towards the ear canal.
 Gently massage around your pooch’s ear to spread the cleaning solution.
 This helps to break down the debris and wax.
 Let your pooch shake its head to remove the gunk.

 - Make sure you wipe your dog’s outer ear flap after cleaning.
 Include the inside ear as well.
 You can use gauze square or cotton ball for this.
 Wipe the ears as far down as you possibly can with the use of the gauze or cotton ball.
-Ear cleaners for dog have drying agent so anything that gets stuck on your dog’s ears will eventually dry up on its own.
+Ear cleaners for dogs have a drying agent so anything that gets stuck on your dog’s ears will eventually dry up on its own.

 For An Existing Ear Infection, Here’s A Few Additional Steps